decaporg/decap-cms/website/site/content/docs/configuration-options.md

 Based on the settings above, if a user used an image widget field called `avatar` to upload and select an image called `philosoraptor.png`, the image would be saved to the repository at `/static/images/uploads/philosoraptor.png`, and the `avatar` field for the file would be set to `/images/uploads/philosoraptor.png`.

+## Slug Type

+By default, filenames (slugs) for entries created in the CMS are sanitized according to RFC3987 and the WHATWG URL spec.
+This spec allows non-ASCII (or non-Latin) characters to exist in URLs.
+However, for maximum compatibility, you can also set a different slugification option:
+- `iri` (default): Keeps Unicode characters in slugs, according the the IRI draft spec (RFC3987) and the WHATWG URL spec.
+- `latin`: Removes accents/diacritics from slug, then strips out all non-valid URL characters and periods (see `ascii` below).
+- `ascii`: Strips out all characters except valid URI chars (RFC3986) or periods (0-9, a-z, A-Z, `_`, `-`, `~`).

 ## Collections